lsst-dm/dmtn-249/index.rst

 The ``artifact_transaction_insert_only_run`` table is populated by :py:meth:`ArtifactTransaction.get_insert_only_runs`, which should include only :py:attr:`~lsst.daf.butler.CollectionType.RUN` collections whose datasets are inserted via call to the :py:class:`ArtifactTransactionOpenContext.insert_new_datasets <ArtifactTransactionOpenContext>` method, and not modified by the transaction in any other way.
 Inserting new datasets in exactly this way will also cause the opening database transaction to fail (due to a unique constraint violation) if any dataset already exists with the same ``{dataset type, data ID, run}`` combination, and it happens to be exactly what the challenging use cases would naturally do.
-This allows use to drop the unique constraint on ``run_name`` alone, and permit multiple artifact transactions writing to the same run to coexist.
+This allows us to drop the unique constraint on ``run_name`` alone in this table, and permit multiple artifact transactions writing to the same run to coexist.

-We do still need to track the affected :py:attr:`~lsst.daf.butler.CollectionType.RUN` collections to ensure they do not appear in ``artifact_transaction_modified_run``, which is why ``artifact_transaction_insert_only_run`` needs to exist.
+We do still need to track the affected :py:attr:`~lsst.daf.butler.CollectionType.RUN` collections to ensure they do not appear in ``artifact_transaction_modified_run``, which is why ``artifact_transaction_insert_only_run`` still needs to exist.
-Checking that the ``run_name`` values in those two tables is disjoint and rolling back the opening database transaction if the are not may require the opening database transaction to be performed with ``SERIALIZABLE`` isolation.
+When an artifact transaction is opened, the butler should verify that ``run_name`` values in those two tables are disjoint.
+This may require the opening database transaction to be performed with ``SERIALIZABLE`` isolation.

 .. _database-only-operations: